Conditions Reference

 If [Not] Portable Then

-Tests if the computer is a portable (assumed if there is a battery).
+Tests if the computer is a portable (assumed if there is a battery, meaning a laptop, tablet, etc).
+The laptop and tablet conditions are further break-downs of this condition.

 Example: If Portable Then SyncDir [UserDocumentsDir],[UserHomeDir]\DocumentsBackup